10 Best Beaches in Corfu, Greece

 What To Bring to the Beaches in Corfu

 Water shoes: There’s a reason this is one of my 7 tips for the perfect Corfu trip!
-Most of the beaches in Corfu are rocky and many have sea urchins that you need to watch out for.
+Most of the beaches in Corfu are rocky, and many have sea urchins that you need to watch out for.
 Water shoes are a must for a comfortable beach visit at the rocky beaches.

 Reef-safe sunscreen: Make sure you’re wearing sunscreen that is safe for the sea!
 I absolutely love Coola face and body sunscreen.
 It’s lightweight, doesn’t have a white cast, and is reef-safe.

 Sun hat: Corfu summers are HOT and the sun is strong.
-In addition to sunscreen, bring a wide-brimmed sunhat to protect your face and neck from sunburns.
+In addition to sunscreen, bring a wide-brimmed sun hat to protect your face and neck from sunburns.

 Know Before You Go

 Rent a car: I highly recommend renting a car if you want to really explore all the best beaches in Corfu.
-It’s convenient, saves time, can get you to areas a bus wouldn’t, and is nice to load up with all your items (water shoes, towel, change of clothes, sunscreen, etc.) for a full beach day.
+It’s convenient, saves time, can get you to areas a bus can’t, and is nice to load up with all your items (water shoes, towel, change of clothes, sunscreen, etc.) for a full beach day.

 West Side